Ziya-As/PostgreSQL/postgreSQL.md

 TO new_column_name;
 ```

-To make it shorter, you can omit the `COLUMN` keyword in the `RENAME COLUMN`.
+To make it shorter, we can omit the `COLUMN` keyword in the `RENAME COLUMN`.

-If the column you change has references such as views, foreign key constraints, triggers, user-defined functions, and stored procedures, PostgreSQL automatically changes the column names in these objects.
+If the column we change has references such as views, foreign key constraints, triggers, user-defined functions, and stored procedures, PostgreSQL automatically changes the column names in these objects.

 ```sql
 ALTER TABLE products